moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 Robot Requirements
 ------------------
 The jogger streams an array of position or velocity commands to the robot controller.
 This is compatible with ros\_control ``position_controllers/JointGroupPositionControllers`` or ``velocity_controllers/JointGroupVelocityControllers``.
-Check if these controllers are available for your robot by searching for the controller config file (typically named ``controllers.yaml``).
+You can check if these controllers are available for your robot by searching for the controller config file (typically named ``controllers.yaml``).

 Jogging may work on other robots that have a different control scheme but there is no guarantee.
-It has been tested heavily on UR robots using ``ur_modern_driver``.
-The jogger currently does not limit joint jerk so it is not compatible with most heavy industrial robots.
+It has been tested heavily on UR robots using the [ur_modern_driver](https://github.com/ros-industrial/ur_modern_driver).
+The jogger currently does not limit joint jerk so may not be compatible with most heavy industrial robots.

 The jogger can publish ``trajectory_msgs/JointTrajectory`` or ``std_msgs/Float64MultiArray`` message types.
 This is configured in a yaml file (see ``config/sia5_simulated_config.yaml`` for an example).